chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 * `normal.contents` property with an appropriate normal value.
 * `ambientOcclusion.contents` property with an appropriate ambient occlusion value

-As you can see, we have all the properties we discussed in my [introduction to physically based rendering](/2017/12/07/physically-base-rendering-introduction.html "physically based introduction post").
+As you can see, we have all the properties we discussed in my [introduction to physically based rendering post](/2017/12/07/physically-base-rendering-introduction.html "physically based introduction post").
  We have also other properties that help us improve the realism, especially with indirect lighting for what concern the [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion "ambient occlusion") (this property/technique is not related to PBR but helps to improve the final rendering).
 Which kind of values accept this properties?
 As